ryanmorrison/ryanmorrison/content/authors/ben/_index.md

 ---
 # Display name
-name: Daniel White
+name: Ben Tyner

 # Username (this should match the folder name)
 authors:
-- danny
+- ben

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
+role: M.S.
 Student

 # Organizations/Affiliations
 organizations: